-A flu shot this year is the best and most effective way to avoid an influenza infection.
-An estimated 38 million contracted influenza during the 2019-2020 season.
+An annual flu shot is the best and most effective way to avoid an influenza infection, especially during the ongoing Covid-19 pandemic.
 Each year, the various forms of the virus cause thousands of deaths.
 Every year, a new vaccine is developed to combat the most recent influenza strain, and every year, many people notice redness and swelling after their flu shot – side effects which are perfectly normal and certainly not a cause for concern.

 What other flu shot side effects are there?

 There are some minor side effects associated with a flu vaccine, and all age demographics are susceptible to them, including seniors and children.
 As mentioned, side effects are generally limited to redness and swelling around the injection site and can be attributed to the injection itself.